6 min read

 Crazy Cool Place

 My daughter and I ate gumbo and a few other delectable cuisines, plus wine, and then walked on Bourbon Street.
 Here is a thing we do.
 We sing a song we both know with words of the City we may be visiting.
 So, you guessed it.
 Together, we sang “Moon over Bourbon Street” by Sting.
 This euphoric behavior is perfectly normal in NOLA.
-I love music, Sting, which is not weird for someone from the Caribbean.
-I had a classmate that loved heavy metal and bands like KISS.
+I love music Sting, which is not weird for someone from the Caribbean.
+I had a classmate who loved heavy metal and bands like KISS.
 We embrace all genres of music.
 My daughter and I once sang,I hear Jerusalem’s bells are ringing…” yep, while in Old City Jerusalem in the Muslim Quarter, bells were indeed ringing.
 Crazy fantastic for us!

-Our visit was part of a college road trip, which we needed to fill the middle in with some NOLA.
+Our visit was part of a college road trip, which we needed to fill the middle with some NOLA.
 Ruby Dee mentioned in our communications that we would be in town the same few days as the Kwee de Boo Halloween celebrations.
 That was a pleasant surprise.
-It’s like a grand old street party celebrating the dead and not-forgotten.
+It’s like a grand old street party celebrating the dead and not forgotten.
 It’s not as intense as Mardi Gras, which is still on my bucket list.
 We ended up with piles of Oojami Mardi Gras beads around our necks.
 If you want to purchase some of these to spice up your next party, click here.

 Photo by Brandon Jean / Unsplash